mrkurger/date-night-app2/README.md

         npm install
         cd ..
         ```
+    * NOTE: If you encounter an error like "Cannot find module 'mongoose'", ensure you install mongoose in the project root:
+        ```bash
+        npm install mongoose
+        ```

 4.  **Run Setup Script (Optional but Recommended):**
     * Verifies environment variables and basic DB connection.